 Most planes can fly over most categories of hurricanes, but pilots almost always avoid them to prevent potential damage to the plane.

-Will Airports Shut Down During a Hurricane?
+Airports Will Shut Down During a Hurricane

 Airports routinely shut down during hurricanes, as the strong winds of hurricanes prevent safe takeoff and landing.